MetTap/MetTap/README.md

 #### 4. Install Home-Assistant
   Version: Python 3.8
 ## How to use ?
-Note: You should make sure that all the softwares have been installed and can be used normally.
+Note: You should make sure that all the above softwares have been installed and can be used normally.
 #### 1. Development Support
 For the development support module, we provide two editors for specifying MetTap rules and used-defined properties as the interface for users.
 We implement the development environment for MetTap rules with Xtext, an Eclipse-based tool for designing textual DSLs.